Risk Reward

 Pro tip: If an ability feels “too fun to nerf,” it’s probably masking a missing cost.

-A balanced game is a living system of checks and balances.
-Designers often call this the principle of counterplay—the idea that no strategy should exist without a viable response.
-As one esports coach put it during a post-match breakdown, “If there’s no answer, there’s no strategy—just abuse.”
+A balanced game breathes.
+It’s a system where nothing dominates without consequence, where every move has a counter.
+Designers call this the Principle of counterplay, the idea that no strategy should exist without a viable response.
+One esports coach nailed it during a post-match breakdown: “If there’s no answer, there’s no strategy, just abuse.”

 Imagine a player builds an unstoppable tank.
 High armor.
 Massive health pool.
 Crowd-control immunity.
-Sounds fun—until everyone else quits.
-A well-designed system ensures there’s an anti-tank option: armor-piercing rounds, mobility-based kiting, or debuffs that shred defenses.
-That’s the classic rock-paper-scissors dynamic at work (yes, the playground game still teaches design lessons).
+Sounds fun, until everyone else quits.
+A well-designed system needs an anti-tank option, armor-piercing rounds, mobility-based kiting, or debuffs that shred defenses.
+That’s rock-paper-scissors at work, the playground game that still teaches the best design lessons.

 Meaningful counterplay should create advantages, not guarantees: